sjsrey/ors/ors.md

 takes an active or passive form.
 If it is passive, I fear we will have missed an opportunity for reinvention.
-Most of us here work in academia, which has been recognized as the second most conservative institution every invented, next to classic opera [@Sui:2014by].
+Most of us here work in academia, which has been recognized as the second most conservative institution every invented, the first being to classic opera [@Sui:2014by].

 Instead, I think a bottom-up, grass-roots approach to change is the path to success.
 Each of us in our own way can be a change agent in this